robin0800/manjaro-tools/README.md

 check-yaml can be used to write profile package lists to yaml.
-It is also possible to generate calamares conf file as buildiso would do. yaml files are used by calamares netinstall option.
+It is also possible to generate calamares conf file as buildiso would do. yaml files are used by calamares netinstall option from a specified url(netgroups).

 ~~~
 $ check-yaml -h